Gunnar Birgisson

 Gunnar Ingi Birgisson (30 September 1947 – 14 June 2021) was an Icelandic politician.
-Birgisson was a member of Alþingi and a mayor of Kópavogur and Fjallabyggð.
+Birgir was a member of Alþingi and a mayor of Kópavogur and Fjallabyggð.
 He coined the saying "Það er gott að búa í Kópavogi" ("It's good to live in Kópavogur"), which is now regarded as the unofficial motto of Kópavogur.
 He held a doctorate in engineering from the University of Missouri.
 His doctoral essay about how lava fields performed as foundations.
 His maternal half brother, Kristinn Halldór Gunnarsson, was also a prominent politician.